 I don’t know what I would do if M suddenly tried to pop back in my life.
 Life has gotten better for me since we stopped talking, that’s for sure.
 It seems a shame to let 10+ years of friendship fizzle out and to find out my best friend ghosted me.

 But what’s the quote people like to use?

 “If you can’t handle me at my worst, then you don’t deserve me at my best?”

-Maybe that’s part of growing up though, its accepting that friendships and even relationships can’t last forever.
+Maybe that’s part of growing up though, its accepting that friendships and even relationships can’t last forever, that they become lost friendships.
 Two people aren’t even obligated to keep in touch after so many years.
 M doesn’t owe me anything and I should really stop having these kinds of expectations on people.

 Part of growing up is realizing that people can grow apart and sometimes the ship’s just sailed.

 I hope you enjoyed this post.
 Please feel free to like, share and follow.